South Carolina Car Accident Lawyers

 Common reasons for car accidents in South Carolina

-When you retained an attorney at McGowan, Hood & Felder, LLC, a South Carolina car accident lawyer reviews how and why the accident occurred so we can explain to an insurance company, opposing counsel, or jury why another person or company is legally responsible.
+When you retained an attorney at McGowan, Hood, Felder & Phillips, LLC, a South Carolina car accident lawyer reviews how and why the accident occurred so we can explain to an insurance company, opposing counsel, or jury why another person or company is legally responsible.
 Typical reasons for car accidents include:

 An accident may have also occurred due to speeding or a driver’s lack of attention to posted traffic signs.
 For example, a vehicle operator may have run a red light or failed to yield to another automobile in a four-way stop.
 Some crashes are even caused by greater lapses in judgment, such as driving the wrong way down a one-way street, tailgating, or driving while fatigued.

 South Carolina distracted driving attorneys file claims against those who cause car accidents

 Each day in the United States, more than nine people are killed and more than 1,153 people are injured in crashes that are reported to involve a distracted driver.
 Distracted driving, according to the Centers for Disease Control, is now one of the leading causes of motor vehicle deaths and injuries.
 Although different forms of distracted driving have always caused auto accidents, the onslaught of hand-held devices and smartphones has rapidly increased distracted driving accidents at alarming rates.
 When a driver is not paying attention due to distractions in the car or on the road, innocent motorists, bicyclists and pedestrians can die or sustain serious injuries such as broken bones, spinal cord injuries or traumatic brain injuries.
 Our South Carolina distracted driving lawyers at McGowan, Hood, Felder & Phillips, LLC provide strong counsel for victims of inattentive drivers.
 We have a proven track record of success.
 Our lawyers have obtained millions in settlements with insurance companies and jury trial verdicts.